 Animal products like milk and meat are naturally rich in protein, and children will easily get their protein needs sourced from them on a day-to-day basis.
 Vegan or vegetarian kids will need some more careful attention to what plants they eat to avoid malnutrition.

 While not enough calories from foods is the main cause of being underweight, some children may simply not be developing fast enough because they aren't getting enough protein.
 However, this should be confirmed with a pediatrician.

-If this is an option you want to explore check out our list of the best protein powders for kids.
+If this is an option, you want to explore check out our list of the best protein powder for kids here.

 When Should You Not Consider Taking Protein Powders?